marioortizmanero/markdown-line-breaks-fixer/README.md

 *Violets are blue*
 *This poem sucks*

 It is so simple it is self-explanatory but it's basically a regular expression that replaces `\n` with the correct expression depending on the selected mode: `{space}{space}\n` or `\n\n` respectively.
 But it comes in pretty handy and I use it myself so I thought I'd upload it here.
+It uses the libraries `pyperclip` for the copy-paste functionalities and `re` for regex.

 ## Example: